slawekgarcarz/segmentation_example/README.md

 account for context limits of the LLM.

 Disadvantage is that some snippets might be too big for the LLM even after segmentation.

+**Note: This example is relevant for python language and doesn't cover all possibilities**